nicolasfguillaume/assembly_basics/README.md

 All asm programs starts from the label **_start**

 The **stack**, like registers, is another way to store data temporarily
 You stack data onto it.
 You can only see the content of the top of the stack
+- push: add data onto the top of the stack
+- pop: remove data onto the top of the stack
+- peek: just look at the top of the stack (w/o adding/removing any data)

 ## Cheat sheets